Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 You can start to use your new branch.

 Your branch is a safe place to make (and commit) changes.
 If you make a mistake, you can revert your changes, push additional changes to fix the mistake or reset completely to an older version.
 Your changes will not end up on any other branch until you merge your branch.
 Merges into `main-R` need to be done through a PR (and GitHub will stop you if you try to do otherwise!)
-In the usual case there should be one person in charge/making changes in each branch.
+In the usual case, there should be one person in charge/making changes in each branch.

 ## Commits

 Commits contain the changes you have carried out in your script.
 You can do this as little or often as you want.
 Ideally, each commit should contain an isolated, complete change.
 This makes it easy to revert your changes if needed.
 Good practice would be to make a commit after every 'block' of code is changed.
 More is generally better than fewer.

 To commit your changes, use the commit button in the Git pane in RStudio, give each commit a descriptive message to help you and future contributors understand what changes the commit contains.
 See [writing meaningful commit messages](https://reflectoring.io/meaningful-commit-messages/) for some in-depth advice.
 You can stage individual 'chunks' for commit with the buttons, or use `Ctrl` and/or `Shift` to select individual lines to stage, this way you can break up changes into bite-sized commits easily.
-The equivalent for this in the terminal is to use `git add --patch` this will split your changes into 'chunks' then give you menu options to skip that chunk (for now), commit it, or split it into smaller chunks.
+The equivalent for this in the terminal is to use `git add --patch` this will split your changes into 'chunks' and then give you menu options to skip that chunk (for now), commit it, or split it into smaller chunks.

 To commit using the terminal use `git add` to stage and `git commit` to commit.
 You can add all with the `-a` flag, and add a message with the `-m` flag e.g. `git commit -a -m "<Commit message>"` if you don't add a message in this way, git will open the default text editor (unless you change it, this will be [Vim](https://devhints.io/vim)).